dpentland/dpentland.github.io/_pages/about.md

   - /about.html
 ---

 I'm a second year PhD student at Harvard advised by [Mark Kisin](https://people.math.harvard.edu/~kisin/).
 At the moment, I am mainly interested in p-adic geometry and prismatic cohomology.
-I'm like to think about geometric representation theory.
+I like to think about geometric representation theory as well.